Democratic Rep. Raúl Grijalva dies at 77 after battle with cancer

 By Clare Foran, CNN

-(CNN) — Democratic Rep. Raúl Grijalva has died due to complications from cancer treatment, according to a statement from the congressman’s office.
+(CNN) — Arizona Democratic Rep. Raúl Grijalva has died, according to his congressional office.
+He was 77.

-“The Office of the 7th District of Arizona is saddened to announce the passing of Congressman Raúl M. Grijalva.
-Rep. Grijalva fought a long and brave battle.
-He passed away this morning due to complications of his cancer treatments,” the statement said.
+The congressman died Thursday morning due to complications from cancer treatments, the office said.
+In April 2024, Grijalva announced he had been diagnosed with cancer and begun treatment.
+The diagnosis, he said at the time, was “difficult to process.”

+“Rep. Grijalva fought a long and brave battle,” the congressman’s office said.

 The-CNN-Wire